The Canadian Anti-Spam legislation came into effect on July 1st 2014.

 Coming into force

-CASL will come into force July 1st, 2014.
+The Canadian Anti-Spam legislation came into effect on July 1st 2014.
 At this point, you must comply to all the requirements of CASL, or risk the penalties (listed on page 16 of the guide)

 You have until July 1st, 2017 to obtain express consent from existing contacts on your list – one of the recommendations you’ll find on page 14 of the guide is to use the time to send out a reconfirmation campaign.